Join our Live Q&A on Tuesday, Sep 16. Click to RSVP

 Work on real games.

-12-week part-time externship program to work remotely with real game studios, mentored by principle-level engineers.
+12-week part-time externship program to work remotely with professional game studios, mentored by principal-level engineers.

 The image featured at the top of the about us page #1